 Irina Herb

-Irina Herb is interested in Marxist theories in the context of social reproduction, reproductive justice and reproductive technologies, racism and decoloniality, as well as socialist critiques, movements, family models and utopias.
+Irina Herb is interested in Marxist theories of social reproduction, reproductive justice and reproductive technologies, and (neo-)colonialism, as well as social reproduction in the context of fascism.
+She publishes both in academic journals and in newspapers.

 A picture of Irina Herb.